meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-12-11-in-place_operations.md

 ---

-> The main idea behind these two things are the amount of space being used by each.
+> The main difference behind these two things is in the amount of space being used by each.
 The in-place avoids duplication of data.
 So naturally, it's more efficient computationally.
 Although, in practice, this is often of little concern, it's best to at least understand the difference between them.
-Certainly, confusion between them has led to more than a few bugs in most programmers' code.
+Certainly, confusion between them has led to more than a few bugs in many programmers' code.

-To put it more *simply*: non-in-place methods don't alter their object; instead, they return a copy of that object.
+To put it more *simply*: non-in-place (i.e. 'out-of-place') methods *don't alter their object*; instead, they return a copy of that object.
 An example of this behavior is shown below.

 ```python